-Foster volunteers not only save lives, they prepare pets for the best life possible.
+Foster volunteers not only save lives, but they also prepare pets for the best life possible.

 Pregnant or Nursing Momma Dogs